PC auto insurance has you covered in .

 We get you the best car insurance rate we can for your situation in Ottawa.

-At PC insurance, we find you the best rate we can get for your situation by researching and comparing options from up to nine auto insurance providers to find you coverage that will work for you.
+At PC insurance, we find you the best rate we can get for your situation by researching and comparing options from up to eight auto insurance providers to find you coverage that will work for you.

 Which car insurance companies does PC insurance work with in Ottawa?